Daily Motivation for Retirees Who Want To Live Their Best Life!

 8. Make Your Home Movement-Friendly

-When movement is accessible, it becomes automatic — part of your natural Retirement Lifestyle.
+When movement is easy, you are more likely to do it.
+It becomes part of your Retirement Lifestyle.

 9. Celebrate Progress, Not Perfection